ImArundeep/java-migration-policy/README.md

 1. **Selection:** choose which suggestions are in scope.
 This does not authorize edits.
 2. **Edit approval:** review and approve the exact diff.
 This authorizes only those file edits.
-3. **Execution permission:** after editing, allow the displayed build, test, application, or analysis command once or for the current Anteroom session.
+3. **Execution permission:** after editing, allow the displayed build, test, application, or analysis command once or for the current AR session.
 Repository commands can execute plugins, download dependencies, contact services, or have other side effects.

 `Allow for Session` does not authorize unrelated work: the pack remains limited to the current repository and migration workflow and must explain materially different or expanded commands.